 Biopolis: “The goal is to make the most of all the expertise available in Montpellier”

-Since 2018, the University of Montpellier has been a partner in the Biopolis development project.
-A center of excellence based in Portugal and dedicated to research and innovation in biodiversity.
-At the heart of this collaboration: the transfer of expertise between European regions.
-Pierre Boursot, a researcher atISEM and project leader for UM, and Paula Dias, a researcher at CEFE, arein steering the project.
+Since 2018, the University of Montpellier has been a partner in the Biopolis development project—a center of excellence based in Portugal and dedicated to research and innovation in biodiversity.
+At the heart of this collaboration is the transfer of expertise between European regions.
+Pierre Boursot, a researcher atISEM and the project leader forUM Paula Dias, a researcher at CEFE, arein steering the project.

-What themes will this center focus on?
+What themes will this center be organized around?

 How will this transfer of authority take place?

-P. Boursot: First and foremost through training.
+P. Boursot: First and foremost, through training.
 The commission’s funding will cover approximately nine doctoral fellowships per year.
-The goal is for as many of these as possible to be co-supervised by researchers from Montpellier and Biopolis, under a joint supervision arrangement between the University of Montpellier and the University of Porto.
+The goal is for as many of these as possible to be co-supervised by researchers from Montpellier and Biopolis, under a joint supervision arrangement betweenUM the University of Porto.
 Biopolis will also fund decades’ worth of postdoctoral fellows’ salaries, allowing them to come to Montpellier for training.
-Our technical platforms will also be able to host Biopolis staff, or staff from here can go to Porto to organize training sessions or supervise projects.
+Our technical platforms will also be able to host Biopolis staff, or staff from here can travel to Porto to organize training sessions or supervise projects.
 The goal is to make the most of all the expertise available in Montpellier.

 Isn't the purpose of this partnership to fund the research projects themselves?

-P. Boursot: The commission is providing €15 million in funding for the project over a seven-year period.
+P. Boursot: The commission is providing 15 million euros in funding for the project over a period of 7 years.
 The condition was that this new center demonstrate its ability to raise at least twice that amount—which it has already done—and achieve sustainable financial independence by the end of the Teaming project.

 One of the main priorities is excellence in innovation.
 How do you plan to develop this?

-P. Dias: And we mustn’t forget that there is a third official partner in this project: Porto Business School (PBS).
+P. Dias: And we mustn’t forget that there is a third official partner in this project: the Porto Business School (PBS).
 They are very valuable allies who will share with us all their expertise in the business world and in partnerships.

 P. Boursot: We want this center to work closely with all stakeholders with an interest in this field.
-This could range from agricultural cooperatives to multinational distribution companies—there are no limits.
+That could range from agricultural cooperatives to multinational distribution companies—there are no limits.
 The idea is to create a mixed-use campus in the Porto region that would bring together basic research, NGOs, startups, and more…

 P. Boursot: One of the commission’s requirements was that the “lead” partner be a single entity.
-It quickly became clear that the University of Montpellier (UM), through Muse, was in a position to represent the research being conducted in most of the joint research units (UMRs) on the Montpellier campus, regardless of their administrative affiliations.
+It quickly became clear thatUM, through Muse, was in a position to represent the research being conducted in most of the UMRs on the Montpellier campus, regardless of their governing bodies.
 The CNRS, CIRAD,IRD,INRAE, EPHE, andthe University of Perpignan are also involved in the H2020 project.

 P. Boursot: When the Portuguese came to visit Montpellier, they identified eleven laboratories that they considered promising for developing partnerships.
-Some of these, such as the Center for Biology and Population Management (CBGP), were not affiliated with the UM.
-This provided an opportunity to renegotiate with all the relevant authorities so that the UM could represent them within the project, in line with the spirit of Muse, thereby avoiding purely legal or administrative roadblocks.
-The UM also signed a strategic partnership agreement with the University of Porto.
+Some of them, such as the Center for Biology of Population Management (CBGP), were not affiliated withUM.
+This provided an opportunity to renegotiate with all the relevant governing bodies so thatUM represent them within the project, in keeping with the spirit of Muse, thereby avoiding purely legal or administrative roadblocks.UM alsoUM a strategic partnership agreement with the University of Porto.

 Beyond the leadership aspect, what opportunities might such a partnership open up for research in Montpellier?